 This feature enable user to change memory protection schemes quickly without waiting for the typical non-volatile bit write cycles or affecting the endurance of the Status Register non-volatile bits.
-The Volatile Status Register Write Enable (50h) command won't set the Write Enable Latch (WEL) bit, it is only valid for 'Write Status Register' command to change the Volatile Status Register bit values.
-To write to Volatile Status Register, issue the Volatile Status Register Write Enable (50h) command prior issuing WRSR.
-The Status Register bits will be refresh to Volatile Status Register (SR[7:2]) within tSHSL2 (50ns).
+The Volatile Status Register Write Enable (50h) command won't set the Write Enable Latch (WEL) bit, it is valid for 'Write Status Register', WRSR2 and WRSR3 commands to change the Volatile Status Register bit values.

+To write to Volatile Status Register, issue the Volatile Status Register Write Enable (50h) command prior issuing WRSR or WRSR2 or WRSR3.
+The Status Register bits will be refresh to Volatile Status Register (SR[7:2] or SR2[7:0] or SR3[7:0]) within tSHSL2 (50ns).
 Upon power off or the execution of a Software/Hardware Reset, the volatile Status Register bit values will be lost, and the non-volatile Status Register bit values will be restored.
 The instruction sequence is shown in Figure 9.